Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

 We study the complexity of eliminating illusion in social networks by modifying minimum number of agents' opinions.
 The computational complexity of illusion elimination depends heavily on network topology.
 Fioravantes et al.~\cite{fioravantes2025eliminating} studied networks as undirected graphs and considered the problem of eliminating majority illusion.
 However, in social networks, usually, the influence between the agents are not symmetric, i.e., the edge relations are not symmetric.
-Thus, we model a network as a directed graph $G$ where the vertex set $V$ are the set of agents and an edge from agent $i$ to agent $j$ implies that $i$ can be influenced by $j$.
-An agent's opinion is represented by a coloring function $f : V \mapsto \{B,R\}$, where $B$ (resp. $R$) denotes blue (resp. red).
+Thus, we model a network as a directed graph $G$ where the vertex set $V$ are the set of agents and an \textit{edge} from agent $i$ to agent $j$ implies that $i$ can be \textit{influenced by} $j$.
+Moreover, in directed networks, it is natural to assume that agents are influenced by their out-neighbors and may change opinion due to lobbying or bribery \cite{bredereck2017manipulating,faliszewski2022opinion}.
+An agent's opinion is represented by a coloring function $f : V \to \{B,R\}$, where $B$ and $R$ denotes blue and red, respectively.
 For example, the two colors can represent a two-party election.\footnote{It does not restrict the model to the two party case.
 When there are multiple parties and one party is majority, then the majority can be represented by blue and all the other parties by red.} If there are more blue voters than red, then we say that blue is the majority.
-A voter is under majority illusion if it has strictly more red out-neighbors than blue out-neighbors.
+A voter is under \textit{majority illusion} if it has strictly more red out-neighbors than blue out-neighbors.
 There can be instances where some or all vertices are under majority illusion (see \Cref{fig:1}(a)).

 In this paper, we initiate the study of the computational question of eliminating illusion in directed graphs by recoloring minimum number of vertices.
 We assume that blue is the majority.
-A graph is \emph{illusion-free} if none of its vertices is under illusion.
+A graph is \emph{majority illusion-free} if none of its vertices is under majority illusion.
 We ask, can $G$ be illusion-free by recoloring at most $k$ vertices?
-In a \textit{minimum illusion-free recoloring}, a minimum number of vertices is recolored such that the graph $G$ is illusion free.
+In a \textit{minimum illusion-free recoloring}, a minimum number of vertices is recolored such that the graph $G$ is illusion-free.